- What is a Dividend Policy?

 An interim dividend is a dividend that a company pays during the financial year before the company’s Annual General Meeting (AGM) and releasing the financial statements.
 On the other hand, the final dividend payment is after the declaration of financial results.

-Board of directors declares the interim dividend and shareholders declare the final dividend in the AGM.
+The Board of directors declares the interim dividend, and shareholders declare the final dividend in the AGM.

-Retained earnings is the source for paying the interim dividends.
-Current earnings is the source for paying final dividends.
+Retained earnings are the source for paying the interim dividends.
+Current earnings are the source for paying final dividends.